 The red color of the rubber, though absolutely revolting, is probably chosen for its close relation to the world of ultra-expensive sports cars that are often ordered in the same color of arterial blood (red cars go faster, you know).

-The combination of black, red and white has its own advantages, though.
+The combination of black, red, and white has its advantages, though.

 First of all, the watch is very hard not to notice.
-The second is, thanks to the chosen color scheme, the watch seems to be quite legible.
-Against the black background of the dial, the white Arabic numerals are very easily readable even despite the fact that most of them have their better parts cut out by chronograph sub-dials and the circular date aperture, which is traditionally placed at 3 hours.
+The second is, thanks to the chosen color scheme, the legibility is adequate for a chronograph.
+Against the black background of the dial, the white Arabic numerals are very easily readable even though most of them have their better parts cut out by chronograph sub-dials and the circular date aperture, which is traditionally placed at 3 hours.

-If the lighting is not really good, persons with poor eye sight may have really hard time reading the chronograph indication.
+If the lighting is not that good, persons with poor eyesight may have a hard time reading the chronograph indication.

-Due to an impressive price of the timekeeper (the watch retails at around $35,000, give or take) Audemars Piguet plans to limit the model’s production to mere 100 units, so you may have to hurry-up in order to reserve one for yourself.
+Due to an impressive price of the timekeeper (the Tour Auto 2009 Chronograph retails at around $35,000, give or take), Audemars Piguet plans to limit the model’s production to mere 100 units, so you may have to hurry-up to reserve one for yourself.

 Build Quality: 5/5